 Start by telling yourself you can do it.
 You will be amazed at what you can achieve.
 Use others around you for encouragement by letting them know what it is you will achieve and have confidence in your exercise abilities.
 There’s always room for improvement whether you’re starting from the couch, or looking to complete a marathon as a step up from the half you did last year.

 Are you doing it right?

 Exercise technique is paramount for injury prevention and targeting the correct muscle groups.
-If you are unsure of your performance, ask an exercise professional to demonstrate and explain. (or contact me!)
+I will ensure you go back to basics if necessary and practice good form.
+It’s really is key.

 Get the right mix:

 The national minimum guidelines are at least 150 minutes a week of moderate exercise (getting a bit hot and out of breath) made up from 30mins a day – this can be done in bouts of 10 minutes or more at any one time so you don’t need to do it at the same time.
 Fast walking is a good example.